Yuliarti Rahayu

-Juliarti Rahayu Gunawan (born November 20, 1960), better known by her screen name Juliarti Rahayu is an Indonesian actress, businesswomen, model and beauty pageant titleholder who initially won Miss Universe Indonesia 1976, she went to represents Indonesia and competed in Miss Universe 1976 in Hong Kong.
+Yuliarti Rahayuningsih Merati (born July 29 1954), also known as Yuliarti Rahayu, is an Indonesian pharmacist and beauty pageant titleholder who won Puteri Indonesia 1976 contest and subsequently competed at Miss Universe 1976 in Hong Kong.

+She spent her career at a state owned pharmaceutical company, Indofarma.

 Pageantry

 Miss Universe

-As the winner of Miss Universe Indonesia 1976, at the age of 16, Juliarti represent Indonesia in the Miss Universe 1976 pageant, Juliarti travelled to Hong Kong, she became the youngest Indonesian and third Indonesian to ever competed in Miss Universe pageant.
+As the winner of Puteri Indonesia 1976, at the age of 22, Yuliarti travelled to Hong Kong and represent Indonesia in the Miss Universe 1976 pageant and became the third Indonesian to ever competed in Miss Universe pageant.

-Filmography

-After returning to Indonesia, Juliarti received an offer to act in several films "Mer's Lips" in 1992 and "Sri" in 1999.
-Since then, Juliarti has acted in several film and television films in Indonesia.